 number can only be filled in by

 Float values.
 It constrains the possibilities.

 The full list of constrained type variables is:

-These constrained type variables exist to make operations like
+These constrained type variables exist to make operators like

 (<) a bit more flexible.